commitdev/zero/README.md

 5) Either run `prototool generate` or return to the application folder and re run `sprout generate`
 6) Push up the IDL repo
 6) Implement these methods on the main application repo
-7) When you feel the need to add more services add them to the sprout config and repeate the generation process
+7) When you feel the need to add more services add them to the sprout config and re-run `sprout generate` and repeat steps 4 - 6.

 ## Dependencies